ibm-cloud-docs/hs-crypto/tutorials/secure-import.md

 For detailed instructions, complete the following steps:

-## Step 1.
-Create an import token
+## Create an import token
 {: #tutorial-import-create-token}
+{: step}

-With your service credentials, you can start interacting with the key management APIs to create and bring your encryption keys to the service.
+With your service credentials, you can start interacting with the key management API to create and bring your encryption keys to the service.

 In the following step, you'll create a [import token](/docs/hs-crypto?topic=hs-crypto-importing-keys#using-import-tokens) for your {{site.data.keyword.hscrypto}} service instance.
 By creating an import token based on a policy that you specify, you enable extra security for your encryption key while it's in flight to the service.